core-wg/transport-indication/draft-ietf-core-transport-indication.md

-For example, if a host at coap://h1.example.com has advertised `</res>,<coap+tcp://h1.example.com>;rel=has-proxy;anchor="/"`, then a proxy that has an active CoAP-over-TCP connection to h1.example.com can forward an incoming request for coap://h1.example.com/res through that CoAP-over-TCP connection with a suitable Proxy-Scheme on that connection.
+For example, if a host at coap://h1.example.com has advertised `</res>,<coap+tcp://h1.example.com>;rel=has-proxy;anchor="/"`, then a proxy that has an active CoAP-over-TCP connection to h1.example.com can forward an incoming request for coap://h1.example.com/res through that CoAP-over-TCP connection with a suitable Proxy-Scheme and Uri-Host on that connection.

 If the host had marked the proxy point as `<coap+tcp://h1.example.com>;rel=has-unique-proxy` instead, then the proxy could elide the Proxy-Scheme and Uri-Host options,